Battle of Sievierodonetsk (2022)

-The Battle of Sievierodonetsk was a military engagement in the wider battle of Donbas of the Eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
+The battle of Sievierodonetsk was a military engagement in the wider battle of Donbas of the eastern Ukraine campaign during the Russian invasion of Ukraine.

 The city of Sievierodonetsk acted as the administrative center of unoccupied Luhansk Oblast prior to the invasion.
 By May 2022, Sievierodonetsk and the neighbouring city of Lysychansk were the only notable parts of the oblast that remained under Ukrainian control.

 By 14 June 2022, Russian forces had gained control of most of the city and cut off most escape routes.
 On 24 June 2022, Ukrainian units were ordered to retreat from the city and the next day Russian and pro-Russian separatist forces fully captured Sievierodonetsk.
-The Russian advance shifted towards neighbouring Lysychansk, resulting in the battle of Lysychansk.
+The Russian advance continued against Lysychansk, which fell in early July.

 The battle of Sievierodonetsk was marked by fierce urban combat and has been described as one of the war's bloodiest.
+Around 90% of the city's buildings were destroyed or damaged.

 Background

-The twin cities of Sievierodonetsk and Lysychansk were the site of a series of battles in 2014 between pro-Russian separatists and the Ukrainian military during the War in Donbas.
-Soon after the start of the 2022 Russian invasion of Ukraine, on 28 February, Russian forces began to shell Sievierodonetsk.
-According to Serhiy Haidai, the governor of Luhansk Oblast, one person was killed and several were injured.
+The twin cities of Sievierodonetsk and Lysychansk were the site of a series of battles in 2014 between pro-Russian separatists and the Ukrainian military during the war in Donbas.
+Soon after the start of the Russian invasion of Ukraine, on 28 February 2022, Russian forces began to shell Sievierodonetsk.
+According to Serhiy Haidai, Ukraine's governor of Luhansk Oblast, one person was killed and several were injured.
 Gas pipelines were also hit by the shelling.
 On 2 March, fighting was reported in almost all the villages near Sievierodonetsk.
 Russian forces continued to shell the city, including a school gym that was acting as a bomb shelter.
 No deaths were reported.
 At 15:20 that day, Ukrainian officials said Russian forces tried to break through Ukrainian lines towards the city, but were repelled.

 A month into its invasion, Russia claimed to control 93% of Luhansk Oblast, leaving Sievierodonetsk and Lysychansk as strategically important Ukrainian holdouts in the area.
-Russian plans to capture Sievierodonetsk hinged upon its successes in the nearby cities of Rubizhne to the north and Popasna to the south.
+Russian plans to capture Sievierodonetsk hinged upon successes in the nearby cities of Rubizhne to the north and Popasna to the south.
 By 6 April, Russian forces had reportedly captured 60% of Rubizhne, and shells and rockets were landing in Sievierodonetsk on "regular, sustained intervals".
-The next day, forces of the 128th Mountain Assault Brigade conducted an offensive which reportedly drove Russian forces 6–10 kilometers away from the other nearby town of Kreminna.
+The next day, forces of the 128th Mountain Assault Brigade conducted an offensive which reportedly drove Russian forces 6–10 kilometers away from the nearby town of Kreminna.

 By 9 April, elements of the Russian 4th Guards Tank Division were reportedly concentrating near Sievierodonetsk.
 Between 11 and 12 April, continued Russian attacks in the area gained no ground.
+By 16 April, Ukraine claimed that 70% of Sievierodonetsk was destroyed by Russian shelling.

 On 18 April, Russia renewed its offensive in eastern Ukraine, launching airstrikes on Sievierodonetsk.
 By the end of April, most of Sievierodonetsk's civilian population had fled.

 In late April, Russian forces launched an all-out offensive along a 500 mi front to fully capture remaining unoccupied territory of Donetsk and Luhansk Oblasts.